temeweckis/tu-delft-latex-template/README.md

 * `a4paper` paper size with the `article` document class.
 * `XCharter` for serif, `sourcesanspro` for sans serif, and `sourcecodepro` for monospace.
-* Bibliography management with `biblatex`.
+* Bibliography management with `biblatex` and the `biber` backend.
-* Designed for use with `lualatex` and `biber`, but likely compatible with other compilers.
+* This template has been designed for use with `texlive/lualatex`, but it's likely compatible with other compilers.
+I've confirmed it to compile properly in the following environments:
+  * Overleaf with `pdflatex`, Tex Live version 2024.
+  * Overleaf with `lualatex`, Tex Live version 2024.
+  * **Note:** I have had problems with `XeLaTeX` in the past, so I recommend using `pdflatex` or `lualatex` instead.